Search programs

 How much does an online master’s in English language learning degree cost?

-A master’s in English language learning usually costs between $10,000 and $20,000, often accompanied by additional fees involving the technology and software used for online delivery.
+A master’s in English language learning usually costs between $10,000 and $20,000 in total tuition, often accompanied by additional fees involving the technology and software used for online delivery.
 Services and books are generally not included in the tuition.
-Out-of-state students may pay higher tuition than in-state residents, but this is not always the case for online students.
+Private schools are usually more expensive than public schools, though public schools tend to charge out-of-state students a higher tuition rate than in-state students.

 How long does it take to earn a master’s degree in English language learning online?